Most organizations expect growth to create momentum.

 They are accountable for outcomes, but constrained by a system that requires certainty before learning.

-Growth slows not because opportunity disappears, but because the organisation cannot safely adapt while opportunity still exists.
+Growth slows not because opportunity disappears, but because the organization cannot safely adapt while opportunity still exists.

 At some point, this stops being an execution issue altogether.